chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/breadcrumbs.md

 The breadcrumb component is a well-known secondary navigation pattern that shows hierarchy among content or traces a user’s path.
 Breadcrumbs are space efficient and high utility design that enable users to move quickly up to a parent level or previous step.

-**When to Use**\
+**When to Use**

-Breadcrumbs are very effective in products and experiences that have a large amount of content organised in a hierarchy of more than two levels.
+Breadcrumbs are very effective in products and experiences that have a large amount of content organized in a hierarchy of more than two levels.
 They are also highly effective in flows that contain multiple steps.\
 \
-**Do not Use**\
+**Do not Use**

 Breadcrumbs are always treated as secondary and should never entirely replace the primary navigation.

 # **Behavior**